influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/using_alert_topics.md

 kapacitor define-topic-handler ./publish-to-ops_team.yaml
 ```

-Since the operations team has a on-call rotation you can setup handling of alerts on the `ops_team` topic accordingly.
+Since the operations team has an on-call rotation, handling of alerts on the `ops_team` topic can be set up accordingly.

 ```yaml